gvwilson/buildtogether.tech/src/process/index.md

 of software to find out where the problem is, developers usually only have to look at what's been written in the last few days.

-A typical working day starts with a [%i "stand-up meeting" %][%g stand_up_meeting "stand-up meeting" %][%/i%] where everyone in the team reports what they did the day before, what they're planning to do that day, and what's blocking them (if anything).
+A typical working day starts with a [%g stand_up_meeting "stand-up meeting" %][%i "stand-up meeting" %] where everyone in the team reports what they did the day before, what they're planning to do that day, and what's blocking them (if anything).
 It's called a stand-up because it's usually held standing up, which encourages people to stay focused; each day, the team gets feedback on